-This Privacy Statement and the privacy practices of Wagner Law Group are subject exclusively to the laws or rules of the State of Florida within the United States of America.
-Wagner Law Group makes no representation that this Privacy Statement and such practices comply with the laws of any other country.
+This Privacy Statement and the privacy practices of WLG Firm are subject exclusively to the laws or rules of the State of Florida within the United States of America.
+WLG Firm makes no representation that this Privacy Statement and such practices comply with the laws of any other country.

 Visitors who use the Website and reside outside the United States do so on their own initiative and are responsible for compliance with local laws, if and to the extent local laws are applicable.
 If you reside outside of the United States, by using the Website you consent to the transfer and use of your information outside your country.